 Terpenes are the compounds responsible for the way most plants smell.
 They are not unique to cannabis, they are found in many other fruits, plants and herbs.

-Researchers must continue to study terpenes to understand their potential therapeutic and medicinal uses fully.
+Researchers must continue to study terpenes to understand their potential medicinal uses fully.

 Disclaimer: This is not an inducement to use Medicinal Cannabis.
 Medical Cannabis doesn’t work for everyone, and it may not work for you.
 How Cannabis affects a person depends on many things, including their size, weight, age and health, dosage and tolerance, and the results can vary.
 Some people may experience side effects when taking Cannabinoid medication.
 The information provided by CDA Clinics is for educational and informational purposes only.
 For medical advice, please check with your doctor and request a referral.